spectrocloud/librarium/docs/docs-content/integrations/rook-ceph.md

 <TabItem label="Deprecated" value="Deprecated">

-Older versions of this pack is deprecated.
+The older versions of this pack are deprecated.
 Please use the later versions to take advantage of new features and improvements.

 </TabItem>